vic-ma/howtodismantle.github.io/_posts/2025-05-20-Rain-or-Shine-Visualizing-Weather-Data-with-openweathermap.org-and-Peakboard.md

 ```url
 /data/2.5/weather?q={city}&units=metric&appid={APIKey}
 ```
 Replace `{city}` with the name of the city you want.
-Replace `{APIKey}` with your API key.
+Replace `{APIKey}` with your API key from earlier.
-We want metric units, so we set the `units` attribute to `metric`.
+We also want metric units, so we set the `units` field to `metric`.
 The API also supports geographical coordinates and other features.
-To learn more, check out the [API docs](https://openweathermap.org/current).
+To learn more, see the [API docs](https://openweathermap.org/current).

 Here is our API call.
 It generates a table with exactly one row.
 That row contains the weather data of the specified city.
 ```url